Compound Nouns Definition & Examples:

-A few compound nouns are usually written together word (e. g. a tablecloth), some as separate words (e. g. waste paper), et al. with a hyphen (e. g. a word – processor).
-Some compound nouns are often written in additional than one among these ways (e. g. a golf links or a golf – course). an honest dictionary will tell you ways a specific compound noun is typically written.
+A few compound nouns are usually written together word (e. g. a tablecloth), some as separate words (e. g. waste paper), etc. with a hyphen (e. g. a word – processor).
+Some compound nouns are often written in additional than one of these ways (e. g. a golf link or a golf – course). an honest dictionary will tell you the ways a specific compound noun is typically written.

 If the first noun has a plural meaning, it usually has a singular form:

 Example: an address book ( = a book for addresses; not an address book)

 Example: a car park ( = a place for parking cars; not a cars book)

 However, there are a number of exceptions.
 These include nouns that are only used in the plural, or have a different meaning in singular/ plural or countable/ uncountable: